 The largest breeding population of Northern Buller's Mollymawk is found on Motuhara, and as such it is likely to be the best place to undertake a demographic study.
+Such a demographic study could investigate: annual number of breeding pairs, annual productivity, age at first reproduction; annual adult survival; and the proportion of adults that breed each year.

 Biologically there is unlikely to be any issues in regards to undertaking a demographic study on this species.
-Northern Buller's Mollymawk on Motuhara were found to be like other species of mollymawk which we have worked with; birds seemed tolerant of handling and the banded birds found on the island were readily caught to enable band numbers to be read.
-In addition we recorded some of the banded GLS birds in the same study areas they were banded, suggesting long-term site fidelity.
+Northern Buller's Mollymawk on Motuhara were found to be like other species of mollymawk